Skip to main content

 Today we have the intense, aggressive move to bring back the bad old days where the employers did whatever they wanted with their people to maximize profits.

 In our powerful organization of more than 24,000 strong, our all-time high membership, we must never forget those who came before.
-The women and men of this local for more than 75 years had to strategize, organize, mobilize and fight to get what we have today against what sometimes appears to be the overpowering resources of the employers.
+The working people of this Local for more than 80 years had to strategize, organize, mobilize and fight to get what we have today against what sometimes appears to be the overpowering resources of the employers.

-Arizona continues to grow and prosper, as does the union and the well-being of our members.
+As Arizona, Utah, and New Mexico continue to grow and prosper, so do our members and our union.
 A future in which the best is yet to come is being written right now by Local’s 99’s members.

 UFCW Local 99 Represents Workers at the Following Companies